act-rules/act-rules.github.io/_rules/heading-descriptive-b49b2e.md

 ```

 [associated]: #heading-section-association 'Definition of association between headings and sections'
+[explicit section of content]: #explicit-section-of-content 'Definition of explicit section of content'
+[implicit section of content]: #implicit-section-of-content 'Definition of implicit section of content'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
 [nested browsing context]: https://html.spec.whatwg.org/multipage/browsers.html#nested-browsing-context 'Definition of nested browsing context'
-[programmatic section of content]: #programmatic-section-of-content 'Definition of programmatic section of content'
+[section of content]: #section-of-content 'Definition of section of content'
 [semantic role]: #semantic-role 'Definition of semantic role'
 [visible]: #visible 'Definition of visible'
+[visual section of content]: #visual-section-of-content 'Definition of visual section of content'